foundry-rs/foundry/CONTRIBUTING.md

 The Foundry project adheres to the [Rust Code of Conduct][rust-coc].
 This code of conduct describes the _minimum_ behavior expected from all contributors.

-Instances of violations of the Code of Conduct can be reported by conacting the team at [me@gakonst.com](mailto:me@gakonst.com).
+Instances of violations of the Code of Conduct can be reported by contacting the team at [me@gakonst.com](mailto:me@gakonst.com).

 ### Ways to contribute